jdrakes21/Sports-Performance-Optimization-through-Machine-Learning-for-Injury-Prevention-and-Recovery-Analysis/README.md

 - 📊 Interactive Confusion Matrices
 - 📈 Receiver Operating Characteristic (ROC) Curves
 - 📉 Precision–Recall (PR) Curves
-- 🔄 Dropdown filtering to compare individual machine learning models
+- 🔄 Dropdown filtering to compare machine learning models
 - 🖱️ Hover tooltips displaying detailed evaluation metrics

-> **Note:** The `nfl_injury_analysis.ipynb` notebook currently uses static evaluation plots but may be extended with similar interactive dashboards in future work.
+> **Note:** The `nfl_injury_analysis.ipynb` notebook currently uses static evaluation plots.
+Future work will extend the same interactive dashboard functionality to the NFL injury classification models.

 ---

 # 🔍 Featured Interactive Dashboard

-One example of the interactive dashboards included in this project is the **ROC Curve Dashboard**, which compares the performance of all four machine learning models used for day-level injury prediction.
+One example of the interactive dashboards included in this project is the **Day Approach ROC Curve Dashboard**, which compares the performance of all four machine learning models used for daily injury prediction.

 ### Dashboard Features